SpegalDev/Wilderness/README.md

 -----

-If you enjoy this extension, please consider [buying me a coffee](https://out.spegal.dev/coffee)! 😁
+If you find this exension useful, consider [buying me a coffee ☕](https://out.spegal.dev/coffee)